mavropalias/icon-of-com/content/blog/mobx-tips/index.md

 #### Why?

-MobX allows you to modify stores in two ways.
-You can either mutate any of the store's properties directly, or you can wrap the code in an action.
+MobX allows you to modify stores in two ways; directly or within actions:

 ```js
 // mutate directly